-Reconstruction of a three dimensional microstructure requires the processing of thousands of detector images.
-Each two dimensional slice requires 100 to 300 images and many slices are required to extend into three dimensions.
-In a polycrystal, each image may include ten to 100 diffraction spots originating from different regions of the illuminated sample space.
-Since a primary purpose of the non-destructive measurement is to allow observation of the response of the microstructure to external stimuli, many three dimensional maps may be needed.
+Reconstruction of a three-dimensional microstructure requires the processing of thousands of detector images.
+Each two dimensional slice requires 100-300 images and many slices are required to extend into three dimensions.
+In a polycrystal, each image may include 10-100 diffraction spots originating from different regions of the illuminated sample space.
+Since a primary purpose of the nondestructive measurement is to allow observation of the response of the microstructure to external stimuli, many three-dimensional maps may be needed.
 It is clear that analysis of such data sets must be extensively automated.

 We describe here an analysis method in which we simulate or forward model the entire measurement process including the x-ray beam and detector, experimental geometry, and sample microstructure.
-Sample microstructure is described on a discretized grid representing the illuminated plane of the sample with each area element having associated phase, orientation, and, possibly, defect structure.
-Software can adjust parameters describing both the sample and experiment to make simulated diffraction match the observed data as well as possible.
-As presently implemented, this is an ab initio approach that requires no initial cross-correlation of the diffraction images and no prior knowledge of orientations present in the sample.
-What is required is a reasonably well defined set of experimental parameters and a known nominal crystal structure.
+The sample microstructure is described on a discretized grid representing the illuminated plane of the sample with each area element having an associated phase, orientation, and, possibly, defect structure.
+Software can adjust parameters describing both the sample and experiment to make the simulated diffraction match the observed data as well as possible.
+As presently implemented, this is an ab initio approach that requires no initial cross correlation of the diffraction images and no prior knowledge of orientations present in the sample.
+What is required is a reasonably well-defined set of experimental parameters and a known nominal crystal structure.
 This initial information must be sufficient that at least some regions in the sample can be made to generate scattering that overlaps a minimal set of experimentally observed diffracted beams.
-With this initial success, experimental parameters can be refined as can the spatial resolution of the simulated or fitted microstructure.
+With this initial success, experimental parameters can be refined, as can the spatial resolution of the simulated or fitted microstructure.
 One advantage of this approach is that the simulation can use and adjust realistic scattering physics appropriate for the sample under consideration.
-Lattice bending that gives rise to mosaic spread in observed data can be modeled directly in the crystal frame of reference.
-Also, detector point spread functions can be modeled so as to avoid the complications of attempting to deconvolve observed data sets.

-Our forward modeling approach is an alternative to several current analysis schemes [1, 7, 8, 14-19] including GRAINDEX, GRAINSWEEPER, and the algebraic reconstruction technique (ART).
-To put our work in context, we give a very brief comparison to other methods but refer the reader to the references for detailed descriptions.
-GRAINDEX is an indexing scheme that correlates observed diffraction spots into groups that are crystallographically consistent so as to yield a list of grain orientations with center of mass positions in the illuminated sample plane.
+Lattice bending that gives rise to a mosaic spread in the observed data can be modeled directly in the crystal frame of reference.
+Also, detector point spread functions can be modeled so as to avoid the complications of attempting to deconvolve observed data give a very brief comparison to other methods but refer the reader to the references for detailed descriptions.
+GRAIN-DEX is an indexing scheme that correlates observed diffraction spots into groups that are crystallographically consistent so as to yield a list of grain orientations with center-of-mass positions in the illuminated sample plane.
 ART combines the set of intensity patterns corresponding to a given orientation and uses tomographic algorithms to reconstruct the grain shape.
 GRAINDEX and ART work primarily in the data space to deduce properties of diffracting entities in the sample; in this sense, they attempt to solve the inverse problem.
-These approaches are quite sensitive to the overlap of spots as diffracted beams from different sample regions cross at the detector position[18] and to broadening effects due to defect scattering.
+These approaches are quite sensitive to the overlap of spots as diffracted beams from different sample regions cross at the detector position18 and to broadening effects due to defect scattering.